gds-operations/vcloud-edge_gateway/README.md

   * HTTP service will 'GET /' from each node to check its health
   * HTTPS service will check 'SSL hello' response to confirm its health.

-Service entries are the most complex, but generally the defaults are ok.
+Service entries are the most complex, due to the available options on a per-service basis.
+The defaults we provide are suitable for most situations, but for more infomation see below.

 A more complete HTTP service entry looks like: